jonatanSh/shelf/README.md

 ## How does this work ?
-The python library parses the elf and create a simple relocatable file format Then the mini loader is inserted as the entry point of the elf the mini loader will load the relocatable format and execute it.
+The python library parses the elf and create a simple relocatable file format called shelf (shellcode elf).

+The mini loader is inserted as the entry point for shelf.

+the mini loader will load and relocate the shelf then it will execute it.
-There are no special requirements, the library contain the compiled mini loaders.
+There are no special requirements, the library contain the compiled mini loaders and resources.

+The diagram below explain the format (Only work in browsers)

 ```mermaid
   classDiagram